 How to Talk to Your Teen About Credit Cards

 Getting a credit card is a quintessential rite of passage for your teen leaving the nest — make sure they know how to use them wisely.

-Some credit cards offer special perks like sign-up bonuses, cashback, and airline miles.
+Some credit cards offer tempting perks like sign-up bonuses, cash-back offers or airline miles.

-- Credit cards can seem confusing, especially to a young person inexperienced with personal finance.
-Keep your teen informed about responsible credit card use now, and they’ll thank you later.
+- Credit cards can seem like magical free money to a young person inexperienced with personal finance.
+It's up to you to explain how credit works — they’ll thank you later.

-- The Credit Card Act of 2009 prohibits students under 21 from receiving credit cards unless they have income or a co-signer who helps the applicant build credit.
+- Students under 21 are prohibited from getting credit cards unless they have income or a co-signer who helps the applicant build credit.
 This is a federal law meant to protect young people from getting in over their head with debt.

 Ahhh, credit cards, that shiny piece of plastic that offers an easy and convenient way to buy.
 At first glance, a credit card might seem too convenient to a young person.
 After all, who wouldn’t want instant “free money” at their fingertips?